JosephPB/josephpb.github.io/term_analysis.md

     </div>
 </div>

 There has also been an increase in coversation around children.
-Indeed, we see a strong correlation between the overall use of female and child related terminology.
+Indeed, we see a strong correlation between the overall use of *woman* and *child* related terminology.

 <div class="container">
     <div style="float:left;width:49%">